-Plan Bay Area 2040 is the RTP developed by MTC, the San Francisco Bay Area's regional transportation planning agency.
-The San Mateo CMP roadway system is consistent with the RTP, which was adopted in July 2017.
-At the time of writing, the next iteration of the RTP, Plan Bay Area 2050, is in draft form and expected to be adopted in late 2021 or early 2022.
+Plan Bay Area 2050 is the RTP developed by MTC, the San Francisco Bay Area's regional transportation planning agency.
+The San Mateo CMP roadway system is consistent with the RTP, which was adopted in October 2021.

 2.3 Designated CMP Network